I7-Examples/Bronze/docs/source.txt

 		say "Upstairs.
 That must be the solution.
 You'll find him up there, and everything will go back to normal; as it always does after a fight or disagreement or odd patch.
 Sooner or later things just right themselves and resume as they have always gone.";
 		rule succeeds;
 	end if;
-	say "So he's not among the kitchen things.[line break]";
+	say "So he's not among the kitchen things.";
 	if a room in Apartments is unvisited begin;
 		suggest upstairs;